Talking to your child’s doctor

 If your child has unexplained symptoms, you might feel overwhelmed with questions.
 Here are some tips to help you get the most out of your discussions with your child’s doctor:

-Bring a list – write down questions throughout the week and add more as they come up.
+Bring a list—write down any questions you may have leading up to your child’s next appointment, and add more as they come up.
 Then be sure to bring the list to your child’s appointment

-Keep track of paperwork and medical records – use physical print-outs or electronic copies on your computer so that important information is at your fingertips when you need it
+Keep track of paperwork and medical records—use printouts or electronic copies on your computer so that important information is at your fingertips when you need it

 Use these helpful resources at your next appointment

 Doctor Information Sheet